hackerspace-ntnu/website-next/README.md

 ## Build

-When you build the project, you prerender all the Server Side Generated (SSG) pages.
+When you build the project, you pre-render all the Server Side Generated (SSG) pages.
 This makes the site load faster and perform better and behave like it will when it is deployed.
 When serving the built project it will not hot reload when you make changes to the code like it does in development mode.

 You can build the project with the following command: